dgraph-io/workshop/README.md

 # Building Flock with Dgraph
 ---

-Welcome to "Building Flock with Dgraph."
+Welcome to "Building Flock with Dgraph".

 Flock builds a graph model on Dgraph.
 It makes use of the tweets data obtained directly from Twitter API.